kyuheejang/MNIST-Project/README.md

 This project consists of server using MNIST data set and client (smart pad of Android operating system).
 The server was created using tensorflow and flask.

+If you want to use this project, do the following:

 First, You should replace the "Your URL" part in the server and client sources with your URL.

 Second, run the Android studio and compile the MNIST-Client source code on your android os device.